JohnboyJovi/study-framework-wiki/StudyProcedure/Statistics.md

 One possibility is to use RStudio.
 (Install r: https://cran.rstudio.com/, and then install RStudio: https://posit.co/download/rstudio-desktop/)

-All of the scripts below are for RStudio, but for example also *jamovi* (https://www.jamovi.org/) can be used (which provides most functionality for statistic tests in a simple GUI, but not so versatile for plotting).
+All of the scripts below are for RStudio, but for example also *jamovi* (https://www.jamovi.org/) can be used (which provides most functionality for statistic tests in a simple GUI, but is not so versatile for plotting).

 # Demographics